How to Get Tested

 You and the professional doing the testing should refer to the nationally developed guidelines relative to learning disability, ADHD, and psychiatric disability testing.
 See our documentation guidelines.

 If your evaluation report does not meet all of these criteria, it may be necessary for you to obtain another evaluation.
-It is a good idea to sit down with DSD staff to discuss your documentation and your options for being retested.
+It is a good idea to sit down with DS staff to discuss your documentation and your options for being retested.

 Options for Testing

 Private Psychologist: This is often the quickest option.
 A resource to aid in locating private testing services is the yellow pages.
 Information can be found under “psychologist.”
 This type of testing may be covered under some insurance policies, so be sure to examine specific policies or contact your insurance agent and/or your medical doctor for a referral.
-DSD can make referrals to local psychologists who are experienced with testing college-age students.
+DS can make referrals to local psychologists who are experienced with testing college-age students.

 Psychoeducational, Diagnostic, and Intervention Clinic (Teachers College, 765-285-8526).
 This clinic can administer evaluations as part of its training program.
 There will be a fee based on a sliding scale.
 Contact the clinic for more information.

 Indiana Vocational Rehabilitation Services (VR): This agency has offices throughout the state and serves persons with disabilities.
 If you suspect you have a disability, check with a VR office for an assessment of your eligibility for services.
 Their evaluations of your eligibility for client services are free, but scheduling may be difficult.
-(DSD has a list of VR locations.)
+(DS has a list of VR locations.)

 Things to keep in mind when deciding on a testing option: